ChristopherPtak/JP2ArchiveToPDF/README.md

 This is a simple script to convert archives of JP2 files into a single PDF file.
-This is useful for converting downloads of books from `archive.org` into PDF format, without the reduced quality of
+This is useful for converting downloads of books from `archive.org` into PDF format, without the reduced quality of the default PDF download option.

 ## Usage